spschoen/NCSU-CSC-Scripts/Miscellaneous/README.md

   * It's a shell of a program, that loops through directories in a directory argument.
   * Execution: sh directoryOrder.sh Directory/

+* easyTar.sh
+  * Written by Samuel Schoeneberger (spschoen@ncsu.edu)
+  * Bash
+  * Functional.
+  * It's Zip/Unzip, but tar.
+Because, who doesn't want to use tar, but doesn't know how to use tar?
+  * Execution: sh easyTar.sh archive.tar/archive.gz directory-to-archive-or-unarchive-to/

 * methodPrinter.java
   * Written by Samuel Schoeneberger (spschoen@ncsu.edu)
   * Java